 Transition Assistance Practice Group

-Previously, Zuhra was the Executive Director of the Open Society Institute Assistance Foundation in Dushanbe, Tajikistan where she was responsible for the effective implementation of the Open Society Foundations mission on promoting open societies priorities in Tajikistan.
-She worked closely with governmental and non-governmental stakeholders and international organisations, in addition to independent media and business.
+For more than 20 years, she was the executive director of the Open Society Institute Assistance Foundation in Dushanbe, Tajikistan.
+In this role, she worked closely with governmental and non-governmental stakeholders and international organisations, in addition to independent media and business.

 Zuhra holds a master’s degree in international relations from the Fletcher School of Law and Diplomacy at Tufts University.
 She also has a master’s in oriental studies from Tajik State National University.
 Zuhra previously completed the US-South Asia Leader Engagement Program, “Terrorism as Threat to Global Security”, part of Harvard Kennedy School of Government’s Executive Education Program.
 She has also completed the Global Leaders Executive Education Program at INSEAD-OSF.